elliotlarson/dev-notes/firebase-notes.md

 #### Grabbing by key

 You are able to grab by a single key in Firebase.
-This is essentially like a one off `where` clause, where you can grab a subset of a collection where a child key is equal to something.
+This is essentially like a one-off `where` clause, allowing you to grab a subset of a collection where one of the child keys is equal to some value.
 For example:

 ```typescript
 var bookmarks = [];